GChief117/AIAPICallReact/README.md

 # AI API Call w/React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules with an API call to OpenAI.
-Do not forget to install the noe modules btw.
+Do not forget to install the node modules btw.

 Create directory:
 Then cd in termal and put in these commands: